gregchu/python-serializers/README.md

 The API is heavily based off of the existing Java API of [Confluent schema registry](https://github.com/confluentinc/schema-registry).

+The serializers/deserializers use [fastavro](https://github.com/tebeka/fastavro) for reading and writing.

 # Installation

 Run `python setup.py install` from the source root.